electric-sql/pglite/multi-session-worker-multi-memory-design.md

 audits shared import types and aperture maximums after optimization.
 The full gate also passes native libpq cancellation/COPY/backpressure and the selected `test_setup int8 create_table create_index select` upstream regression corpus.
+Serializable and brokered third-party filesystem hardening is also complete.
+The existing structured-cloneable Worker factory remains the direct path.
+A non-cloneable `BaseFilesystem` can now be passed through the existing `fs` option and is served by the supervisor SAB broker.
+The live gate performs roughly 12,000 VFS requests across concurrent sessions, writes 512 KiB of table payload, forces a backend failure and PostgreSQL crash recovery, shuts down, and restarts from the same backing store.
+The two runs opened and closed 2,449/2,449 and 164/164 backing handles respectively; both ended with zero live channels, handles, private memories, or scoped roots, and each backing object was closed exactly once.
+The reusable gate then passed native libpq cancellation/COPY/backpressure and all five selected upstream regression tests.
-Serializable and brokered third-party filesystem hardening remains the active Phase 8 item; browser work remains intentionally out of scope for this Node-only plan.
+Browser work remains intentionally out of scope for this Node-only plan.

 ## 26. Test plan